Continuation of fixed points and bifurcations from ODE to flow-kick disturbance models: Continuation of equilibria to fixed points

 \phantom{.}

-To connect the notation of Theorem \ref{thm:stability_n} to the introductory logistic example, consider logistic growth generated by with disturbance rate $r(x)=-0.24$.
+To connect the notation of Theorem \ref{thm:stability_n} to the introductory logistic example, consider logistic growth generated by with disturbance rate $r(u)=-0.24$.
 Figure \ref{fig:cor1} illustrates the branches $x_\tau$ (stable) and $y_\tau$ (unstable) of flow-kick fixed points that continue from the ODE equilibria $x_*$ and $y_*$ shown in Figure \ref{fig:logistic}a.
 Vertical lines mark the values of $\tau$ used for flow-kick systems in Figure \ref{fig:logistic}b and \ref{fig:logistic}c.
-Near $\tau=1.4$ the branches meet in a saddle-node bifurcation---the same one illustrated by curve (II) in Figure \ref{fig:logbifnew}c.
+The continuous disturbance model predicts the qualitative dynamics of the frequent, small harvests ($\tau\!=\!0.4$, $\kappa\!=\!-0.096$) but not of the infrequent, large harvests ($\tau\!=\!2.5$, $\kappa\!=\!-0.6$) that occur at the same average rate.
+This is because near $\tau=1.4$ the branches of fixed points meet in a saddle-node bifurcation---the same one illustrated by curve (II) in Figure \ref{fig:logbifnew}c.
 We turn to bifurcation continuation in Section \ref{sec:bif}.